BrianBock/ENPM673_Project2/README.md

 Another possible way to solve the problem of lane detection would be to use Hough lines.
 Hough lines work by using a voting system.
 The process is as follows:

 1. Determine the edges of the image
-1. Initialize a Hough Matrix $H$ with all values set to zero
+1. Initialize a Hough Matrix H with all values set to zero
 1. For each edge point in the image find many equations of a line, that passes through the point, in the form d = xcos(theta)+ysin(theta).
   1. To do this you should find a new d for each theta between 0 degrees and 180 degree
   1. Add 1 vote to that index (H[d,theta])
-1. Find the maximum in the $H$ matrix.
-These indicies of the max are the d and theta$that represents a line that fit the most edges in the image.
+1. Find the maximum in the H matrix.
+These indicies of the max are the d and thetathat represents a line that fit the most edges in the image.
 1. For lane detection you should find the equation that fits the each of the lane lines as maximums within H, you will probably need to add some filtering to remove extraneous lines in the image.